 Roberta Bondar is best known as Canada’s first woman in space after a 1992 mission on board the shuttle Discovery.
 However, her accomplishments go far beyond 8 days spent in space!
 Bondar holds an extensive array of degrees, including the neuroscience and medical degrees that lead to her selection by NASA.
 After her shuttle flight, Bondar stayed with NASA as their head of space medicine for more than a decade; in that role, she lead an international team in studying data from astronauts returning from missions, striving to better understand how the body recovers from time spent in Space.
 She also founded a non-profit, The Roberta Bondar Foundation, in 2009; the Foundation is dedicated to "cultivating in all ages a sense of awe, respect and appreciation for other life forms that share our planet....through the fusion of art and science."
 In 2011, Bondar received a star on Canada’s Walk of Fame, becoming the first astronaut to receive that honor.

-Fans of Olympic hockey will recognize Hayley Wickenheiser: she has represented Canada four times, bringing home three gold medals and one silver.
+Fans of Olympic hockey will recognize Hayley Wickenheiser: she has represented Canada five times, bringing home four gold medals and one silver.
 She also represented Canada at the 2000 Summer Olympic Games on the women’s softball team.
 Wickenheiser started playing hockey in Saskatchewan when she was five, and was named to the national women’s hockey team in 1994 at fifteen.
 She played with them in multiple World Championships, earning spots on that tournament’s All-Star team four times, and continued on the team after women’s hockey joined the Olympics in 1998.
 Wickenheiser is the first woman to score a goal playing professional hockey and, in the EA Sports video game NHL 13, she became one of the first female characters in EA’s NHL games.
 She has sought to give back to people in her community through organizations like JumpStart, KidSport, Project North, Right to Play, Ovarian Cancer Canada, and more.
-Wickenheiser continues to be a great role model for girls breaking new ground in sport, both in Canada and around the world, telling them: "People would say, 'Girls don’t play hockey.
+Wickenheiser retired from professional hockey in 2017, but she continues to be a great role model for girls breaking new ground in sport, both in Canada and around the world, telling them: "People would say, 'Girls don’t play hockey.
 Girls don’t skate.'
 I would say, 'Watch this.'"